caufero/thebridge-optimized-docs/docs/01-foundations/01-introduction-to-the-bridge.md

 Since the system contains its own meta-definitions, it can introspect, generate new entities, and restructure itself at runtime.
 The same logic used to represent a person or a machine can represent the definition of a role, a procedure, or a classification.

 This collapses the gap between “data about things” and “the things themselves,” eliminating the distinction between model and meta-model.

+---

+## 1.7 Universality and the Three-Table Substrate

+The Bridge is built on a single, universal structure with three tables.
+These tables are not a database design choice; they are a direct expression of how the system understands reality.
+Every entity, template, attribute, operation, and event is represented through the interaction of these three layers.

+- **CMP** holds the conceptual definition of what exists.
+- **ETY** holds the real-world manifestations of those concepts.
+- **LOG** records how entities act, evolve, and interact over time.

+Nothing in the system lives outside these three dimensions.

+There are no supporting schema tables, no metadata tables, and no special structures for templates or configurations.
+What would traditionally be “system tables” become first-class entities defined inside CMP, instantiated through ETY, and tracked through LOG.

+This is what makes the system universal: it can represent anything using a single mechanism.

+### 1.7.1 One mechanism for everything
+Instead of separate mechanisms for:
+- business entities
+- system configuration
+- workflows
+- validation rules
+- permissions
+- audit logs
+- templates

+…the system uses the same ontological structure for all of them.

+### 1.7.2 Behavior emerges from identity
+Because all definitions are entities, behavior is derived from CMP, not bound to scripts or hard-coded logic.
+Processes change as the underlying definitions change.

+### 1.7.3 Expansion without redesign
+To add a new concept to the system, you define a new entity in CMP and instantiate it in ETY.
+No schema changes are required because the structure already supports universal representation.

+The substrate does not need to change when the domain changes.
+It holds space for everything the system will ever need to express.